Bordered Heegaard Floer homology: Invariance and pairing: Bimodules and change of framing

-The modules $\CFAa(Y)$ and $\CFDa(Y)$ depend (up to quasi-isomorphism) not only on the $3$-manifold $Y$ but also on the parametrization of $\bdy Y$ by a reference surface $F$; this dependence can already be seen for the modules associated to solid tori computed in Section~\ref{sec:surg-exact-triangle}.
-The result of reparametrization (e.g., change of framing) is captured by certain bimodules.
-Furthermore, the two modules $\CFAa(Y)$ and $\CFDa(Y)$ are related to each other by certain dualizing bimodules.
+The modules $\CFAa(Y)$ and $\CFDa(Y)$ depend (up to homotopy equivalence) not only on the $3$-manifold $Y$ but also on the parametrization of $\bdy Y$ by a reference surface $F$; this dependence can already be seen for the modules associated to solid tori computed in Section~\ref{sec:surg-exact-triangle}.
+The result of reparametrization (e.g., change of framing on a knot complement) is captured by tensoring with certain bimodules.
+Furthermore, the modules $\CFAa(Y)$ and $\CFDa(Y)$ are related to each other by certain dualizing bimodules.
 These topics are explored in detail in~\cite{LOT2}.
-In the present section we present the main results from that paper, and then exhibit the bimodules relevant to the case of torus boundary.
+In this chapter we present highlights from that paper, and then exhibit the bimodules relevant to the case of torus boundary.
 When combined with Theorem~\ref{thm:HFKtoHFD}, this gives a complete computation of the bordered Floer invariants of knot complements in $S^3$, with any framing.

-\subsection{Statement of results}
+We start by briefly stating the main results on bimodules in Section~\ref{sec:bimod-results}.
+We then sketch the definitions of the bimodules in Section~\ref{sec:bimod-construct}.
+We give explicitly the bimodules for a set of generators of the mapping class group of the torus in Section~\ref{sec:comp-torus-bimods} and use these bimodules in Section~\ref{sec:hfk-to-CFD-general} to finish the computation of $\CFDa$ of knot complements in terms of the knot Floer homology.

-Let $F$ denote an oriented surface, $q$ a point in $F$, $f_\bdy\co F\to \RR$ a minimal self-indexing Morse functions with index $2$ critical point $q$, and $v\in T_q F$ a vector not tangent to any ascending flow from an index~$1$ critical point.
-(The basepoint~$z$ corresponds to~$v$.)
-The data $(F,f,v)$ up to homotopy is equivalent to a pointed matched circle, and so we have associated to $(F,f,v)$ a DGA $\Alg(F,f,v)$.
+\section{Statement of results}